 If you want to do this, you should be ready to add some extra RAM in your NAS as virtual machines usually want at least 4GB ram each.
 Most NAS hardware comes with a 2 or 4GB ram which isn’t enough.

-Both Synology and QNAP is easy to set up and their software is easy to use, even for people who are not very tech savvy.
+Both Synology and QNAP are easy to set up and their software is easy to use, even for people who are not very tech-savvy.
 It’s built on the foundation of apps, so you have an App store where you download apps that gives you more features and functionality.
 Both manufacturers also offer good support for their hardware.

 If you are just looking to share storage with others in your network, getting an external hard drive, like this Toshiba 1TB hard drive from Amazon, to your router’s USB could be a good idea.
 Most routers with USB will offer some form of network storage in their software.
 What you do is simply connect the external drive and then configure the router to use it as a storage option.
 It’s important that the router and the external hard drive supports USB 3.0 for faster speeds.